Alex-Korir/alx-pre_course/0x01-git/README.md

-This is my first read me file
+this is an empty read me file
+git status